top of page

 Kavango Board Game Preview - This is a prototype version and may not represent the final quality of the game.
 This porotype also uses the deluxe components rather than the standard ones such as the card trays which will be punchboard in the normal version.

-Kavango is from you kids on the block Mazaza Games.
+Kavango is from new kids on the block Mazaza Games.
 You can find more about them and the game here.
 It was made by two first time designers, Matt Brown and Zara Reid which blows my mind considering how tight and well produced this game is.
 They have been working on it for 3.5 years and clearly have a passion for the subject matter, conservation.
 Zara is currently working as the Head of Climate and Nature Team & Illegal Wildlife Trade Adviser in Southern Africa.
 So, it makes sense the game is sound thematically.
 But mechanically Kavango oozes class too.

 Kavango Board Game Preview